Jan Sýkora: Lech Poznań

 On 24 August 2020, Sýkora signed a four-year contract with Polish Ekstraklasa football club Lech Poznań.
 He debuted six days later during league match against Wisła Płock.

 Viktoria Plzeň

 On 6 July 2022, Sýkora signed a three-year contract with Czech First League side Viktoria Plzeň.

 Sigma Olomouc

-On 4 January 2025, Sýkora signed a contact with Sigma Olomouc until the end of the season with two-year option.
+On 4 January 2025, Sýkora signed a contract with Sigma Olomouc until the end of the season with two-year option.

 International career

 In August 2016, Sýkora got his first call-up to the Czech Republic national football team for a friendly match against Armenia and 2018 FIFA World Cup qualification match against Northern Ireland.
 He debuted against the former opponent on 31 August.
 In November 2017, Sýkora scored his first international goal in a 2–1 victory against Iceland.